sfritzell/Voyant-Tutorial/topics/5-advanced.md

 There are many analytical tools available in Voyant aside from the five that appear in the default "skin" or view.
 You may have already discovered one way of accessing some of these by clicking on a tab in one of the default tool panes.
 (For example, the Cirrus tool can be replaced by the Terms or Links tools simply by clicking on the tab).

-These tabs are pre-programmed alternatives, but you can also choose from a much longer list of tools by clicking on the little window icon that appears when hovering over the header (either the blue header at the top that replaces all of the tools in the window or the grey header in each tool panel that replaces just that tool).
+These tabs are pre-programmed alternatives, but you can also choose from a much longer list of tools by clicking on the little window icon that appears when hovering over the header (either the blue header at the top of the page that replaces all of the tools in the window or the grey header in each tool panel that replaces just that tool).
 When exploring alternate tools, Voyant will provide suggestions using the following categories:

 - the first tools above the line are recommended alternatives
 - corpus tools: showing data about the corpus as a whole